 Freight Brokers – Convenient.
 Expensive.

 Freight Brokers tend to have close relationships with shippers instead of working off load boards, so they are convenient to use.
 However, they make money by offering carriers the low rates.
-Their goal is to find the fine balance between offering carriers lower rates while enticing carriers to consistently continue taking loads directly from them.
+Their goal is to find the fine balance between offering carriers lower rates while also enticing carriers to continue taking loads directly from them.

 Dispatchers – Better Rates.
 Works with other Intermediaries.